stevieb9/tesla-charge/README.md

 The GPIO pin definitions used by each microcontroller can be found in their respective header file in `inc/`.

+### Security

+Currently, we have IP-based security.
+All routes will return early if the requester IP doesn't match the list in the configuration file.

+To enable IP security, set `secure_ip` to `1` in the `system` section of the configuration file, and add the allowed IP addresses to the `allowed_ips` array in the same section of the file.

 ### Configuration File

 Initially, copy the `config.json-dist` file to `config.json` in the root